PR2EN8: Dynamic memory 2

 Recommended functions to make your life easier

-1void PrintStudent(student *s); - For defensive programming, the function shown on the slides
+• For defensive programming, use the function shown on the slides

-To make sure everything got into the memory fine, you might want to have a function that just prints everyone data.
+To make sure you read the file correctly, you might want to have a function that just prints everyone’s data.
 This is however not a part of the task.

 Testing